 - At the bottom, link to article samples on your web site.

 - Make sure you include your phone number and your snail mail address – include your email address too just in case.
 Make it easy for editors to contact you.

 - Double-check your spelling and grammar.

-- Save a copy of each e-query on your computer – probably in an email query folder.
+- Save a copy of each email query on your computer – probably in an email query folder.
 You may want to refer to them again.